-Khloe Terae Shows Skin In Bed For Booty ‘Appreciation’ Post
+Khloe Terae Shows Skin In Bed For Booty 'Appreciation' Post

 The latest skin-baring photos came shortly after Khloe put her flawless figure on show in two bikini photos posted last week.
 Khloe posed on what appeared to be a deck by the ocean in a seriously tiny shiny silver bikini as she arched her back and closed her eyes.

-“She’s gunna make you wanna move to Miami,” she teased in the caption alongside an emoji with its tongue out, borrowing lyrics from the Enrique Iglesias and Pitbull song “Move To Miami.”
+"She's gunna make you wanna move to Miami," she teased in the caption alongside an emoji with its tongue out, borrowing lyrics from the Enrique Iglesias and Pitbull song "Move to Miami."